himoacs/solace_kdb_whitepaper/whitepaper.md

 The key idea here is that the publisher only has to worry about the publishing data to the event broker and not get bogged down in the details of how many downstream consumers there are, what their subscription interests are, what protocol they want to use and so forth.
 This is all responsiblity of the event broker.
 Similarily, the consumers don't need to worry about which publisher they need to connect to.
 They continue to connect to the same event broker and get access to realtime data.

 Moreover, there are events that can lead to data spikes and impact applications.
 For example, market volumes were multiple times over their usual daily average in March 2020 during Covid-19.
 Anyone not using an event broker to manage data distribution would have been impacted with sudden spikes in data volume.
-Brokers provide shock absorbtion feature to make your architecture robust and risilient.
+Brokers provide shock absorption feature to make your architecture robust and resilient.

 #### Avoid tight coupling

-As discussed earlier, processes directly communicating with each other leads to a tightly coupled architecture where each process is dependent on one more more processes.
+As discussed earlier, processes directly communicating with each other leads to a tightly coupled architecture where each process is dependent on one or more process.
 Such an architecture gets harder to maintain as it scales since it requires more coordination between processes.

 In the context of kdb+, sharing data between your multiple ticker plants, RDBs and stats processes means that they are dependent on each other.
-Stats process responsible for consuming raw data directly from an RDB and generating stats on that raw data makes it dependeing on the RDB.
+Stats process responsible for consuming raw data directly from an RDB and generating stats on that raw data makes it depending on the RDB.
 If something were to happen to RDB process, it will also impact the stats process.
 Additionally, if there was a change required in the RDB process, your developers will need to ensure that it doesn't impact any downstream processes that are dependent on the RDB process.
 This prevents you from making quick changes to your architecture.
 Each change that you do make introduces risks to downstream processes which is not desirable.

 Instead, each *q* process whether it be an RDB or stats process, should communicate via an event broker using pub/sub messaging pattern.
 The ticker plant can publish data to the event broker without worrying about connection details of downstream subscribers and their subscriptions.
 Both RDB and stats process can subscribe for updates from the event broker without knowing a thing about the ticker plant.
 The stats process can generate minutely stats and then republish that data to event broker on a different topic allowing other processes to subscribe to those stats.